moragheb/react-and-spring-data-rest/README.md

-# **this is the deployment guide for the Spring data with Rract tutorial rest api and front end**
+# **this is the deployment guide for the spring data with react tutorial rest api and front end**

 the below Repo contains the following: